Zig-Sec/kdbx/README.md

 > Currently only KDBX4 is supported.

+> Gzip support is currently disabled when using `Database.save`.
+Gzip compression is automatically disabled for databases (see https://github.com/Zig-Sec/kdbx/issues/4).
+This has NO security implications but will slightly increase the database size.

 ## Getting Started

 First add this project as a dependency to your `build.zig.zon` file: